Research Interests: Matching, Incomplete Information

 My CV

-I introduce a framework for studying transient matching in decentralized markets where workers learn about their preferences through their experiences.
+I introduce a framework for studying transient matching in decentralized markets where workers learn about their preferences through experience.
 Limits on the number of available positions force workers to compete over matches.
 Each capacity-constrained firm employs workers whose match value exceeds a threshold.
-Since employment offers both payoff and information benefits, workers effectively face a multi-armed bandit problem.
-To them each firm acts as a bandit where the probability of success at the firm is driven by market competition.
-In such markets, aggregate demand for firms satisfies the gross substitutes condition which ensures equilibrium existence.
-The resulting search patterns match a variety of stylized facts from labor market data.
-High-quality workers search less and tenure increases with age.
-In general, equilibria are inefficient because competition depresses the level of search.
-Natural interventions designed to improve efficiency are effective in uncongested markets, but can fail when congestion is severe.
-From a market design perspective, the utilization of headhunters has differential effects depending on workers’ quality, conclusively improving both outcomes for low-quality workers and overall efficiency.
-Reducing congestion through unemployment benefits, can depress search and may ultimately reduce match efficiency.
+Since employment offers both payoff and information benefits, workers face a multi-armed bandit problem.
+Each firm acts as a bandit where the probability of ``success'' at the firm is driven by market competition.
+Equilibria are inefficient because competition depresses the level of search.
+Interventions designed to improve efficiency are effective in uncongested markets, but can fail when congestion is severe.
+Reducing congestion through unemployment benefits, depresses search in vertical markets.
+Headhunters have differential effects depending on workers’ quality, conclusively improving outcomes for low-quality workers.

 We study strategic interactions in decentralized matching markets, where firms make directed offers to workers and agents' preferences are aligned.
-We show that implementing stable outcomes through decentralized interactions is possible, albeit under stringent conditions.
-Stable implementation in decentralized markets requires either complete information of preferences; no time frictions; or sufficient richness of plausible market realizations.
-Unique implementation occurs under even harsher restrictions on market interactions.
+We show that stable outcomes can be achieved through decentralized interactions if either information frictions or time frictions are absent.
+When both frictions are present, stable outcomes are attainable with sufficient richness of plausible preference profiles.
+However, unique implementation requires more stringent conditions on market interactions.
+Additionally, simulations demonstrate that strategic decentralized interactions lead to stability much faster than the naïve best-response dynamics that the literature has focused on.

 We consider the design of a large-scale public housing program where consumers face dynamic tradeoffs over apartments rationed via lotteries and prices.
 We show, theoretically and empirically, that changing rules complements increasing supply.
 First, we present a motivating example in which supplying more housing leads households to strategically delay their applications.
 By waiting for “better” developments arriving tomorrow, households forgo mediocre developments available today, resulting in more vacancies.
 Turning to the data from the mechanism, we formulate a dynamic choice model over housing lotteries and estimate it.
 Under the existing mechanism, we find that increasing supply fails to lower wait times.
 However, when a strategyproof mechanism is implemented, vacancies and wait times fall, but prices on the secondary market rise.
 Under this new mechanism, building more apartments lowers wait times and reduces the upward pricing pressure on the secondary market.